amandinhame/dataset-sp-water-quality/README.md

 ## Others

-This dataser is also available in: [https://www.kaggle.com/amandalk/sp-beaches-water-quality]().
+This dataset is also available in: [https://www.kaggle.com/amandalk/sp-beaches-water-quality]().